Smoking, including second-hand smoking, is the main cause of COPD. This means that for most people, COPD could be prevented by never smoking.

-A small proportion of people who develop COPD have never smoked.
-These people may have been exposed to industrial dusts in their work or they may have an inherited genetic deficiency called Alpha-1 Antitrypsin.
-This deficiency is the only hereditary risk factor known to cause COPD.
-Severe Alpha-1 Antritrypsin Deficiency is a recessive trait most common in individuals of Northern European origin.
-In smokers with the deficiency, it is associated with an accelerated development of the disease.
+A small number of people may have an inherited genetic condition called alpha-1 antitrypsin deficiency.
+This deficiency is the only hereditary risk factor known to contribute to COPD.
+Alpha-1 antitrypsin deficiency is a recessive trait most common in those of Northern European origin.
+People who smoke and have alpha-1 antitrypsin deficiency will experience accelerated damage to the airways.

 Māori are much more likely to develop COPD, compared to non-Māori.
 Hospitalisation rates for Māori with COPD are 3.5 times higher than non-Māori and Māori are more likely to die because of this condition.

 These differences are due in part to inequities in housing and access to healthcare, along with higher smoking rates amongst Māori.

 As Māori place a great importance on whakawhanaungatanga (culturally meaningful connections), it is very important that medical practices can accommodate Māori by providing culturally appropriate settings.